Free Shipping to continental USA on orders $39 and up! Free Expedited Shipping on orders $59 and up!

 While we wait for a cure, lifestyle and skincare changes can make a major difference in reducing your eczema symptoms.
 Here are some expert-backed tips:

 1. Try to Identify Your Eczema Triggers – Because we're all unique, this can vary widely by person, but some common eczema triggers include: chemical additives (like fragrances or preservatives) in skincare products, harsh skincare products, stress, particular foods, clothing (such as socks that are too tight, restricting blood flow), and environmental factors such as dust or low humidity.
 Often triggers work in combination.
-Stress by itself may not trigger your eczema but stress + a harsh hand soap could cause an eczema breakout on your hands.
+Stress by itself may not trigger your eczema but stress + a drying soap could cause an eczema breakout.

 2. Use Fragrance-Free Products – Fragrances are among the most common skin irritants.
 Fragrances are made up of hundreds of different chemicals so avoiding fragrances can reduce your eczema symptoms and also reduces your exposure to

-chemical additives.
+harmful chemical additives.
 Use fragrance-free laundry detergent and soaps.
-Remember that when you wash dishes, you're also washing your hands, so avoid harsh detergent soaps (that's most dishwashing soaps) or soaps with fragrances.
+Remember that when you wash dishes, you're also washing your hands, so avoid harsh detergent soaps (that's most dishwashing soaps).

-3. Use the Right Skincare Products - Use skincare products that are certified organic, fragrance-free, and free of chemical additives.
+3. Use the Right Skincare Products - Eczema is a SKIN condition so what you put on your skin matters.
+Use skincare products that are certified organic, fragrance-free, and free of chemical additives.
 This significantly reduces your exposure to chemicals that can trigger eczema symptoms.

 5. Manage Your Stress – Stress can trigger eczema flare-ups, so relaxation techniques like yoga, deep breathing, or meditation can help keep symptoms in check.